surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 9.13.2-dev.1 =
+= 9.14.0-dev.1 =

-(2022/01/13) Fixed possible incorrect addition of sameAs URLs for post objects with an ID of 0.
+(2022/01/14) Fixed possible incorrect addition of sameAs URLs for post objects with an ID of 0.
+Renamed the lib/abstracts/ folder and its classes.

 = 9.13.1 =